timothycdc/tchungblog/exampleSite/content/blog/a-seemingly-difficult-dfm-maths-question.md

 ![](/images/img_0448.jpg "FIGURE 2")**FIGURE 2**

 I’ve drawn more lines like shown in figure 1.
 Do you see a pattern?
-(This is the circle theorem learnt in IGCSE) We’ve just proved this ellipse is really a circle, because of the angles in the same segment are equal to one another.
+(This is the circle theorem taught in IGCSEs) We’ve proved this ellipse is really just a circle, because of the angles in the same segment are equal to one another.

 ![](/images/img_0449.jpg)**FIGURE 3**